 If you’re an intermediate to advanced-level French speaker and want to go deeper, check out Journal en Français Facile, a podcast by Radio France International, which shares the daily news in France in 10 minutes and is read at a slower pace so it’s easier to understand.
 A free transcript is available as well.

 2. Watch French movies and shows with subtitles

 Alright, maybe you’re not able to travel right now, but as Jay Swanson shows us, you can always travel virtually!
 French movies and shows are a fantastic way to dive into French culture and give you a taste of life in France.
 You might “visit” a charming seaside town through the classic musical comedy Les Demoiselles de Rochefort, starring Catherine Deneuve and Gene Kelly, or transport yourself to Paris with the clever, award-winning film Amélie, called Le Fabuleux Destin d'Amélie Poulain in French.

 Photo courtesy of allocine.fr

-A very funny and intriguing show set in the City of Light is Dix Pour Cent, about a talent agency and their very tricky clients.
+A very funny and intriguing show set in the City of Light is Dix Pour Cent, about a talent agency and its very tricky clients.
 All 4 seasons are currently streaming on Netflix.
-Note that the name of the series in English is Call My Agent! (helpful when searching), but of course you’ll want to watch it in French.
+Note that the name of the series in English is Call My Agent! (helpful when searching), but of course, you’ll want to watch it in French.
 And don’t forget to always add the subtitles IN FRENCH so you can read along and start connecting the written and spoken word.